Brandon Silvers: Memphis Express

-He was drafted by the Memphis Express during the 2019 AAF QB Draft.
+He was selected by the Memphis Express of the Alliance of American Football (AAF) during the 2019 AAF QB Draft.
 He started the 2019 season as the third-string quarterback behind Christian Hackenberg and Zach Mettenberger.

 Hackenberg was demoted to third string after several weeks of poor play and an injury sidelined Mettenberger in week 6.
 Silvers then began splitting time with recently signed Johnny Manziel.
 Silvers and Manziel combined to lead the Express to just its second victory of the season in week 7.
 Silvers passed for the game-winning touchdown in overtime to beat the Birmingham Iron.
 With Manziel suffering an injury early in week 8, Silvers played the bulk of the game against the top-ranked Orlando Apollos.
 Silvers nearly pulled off an upset before losing 34–31, with a late interception by Silvers.

 Silvers started two games for the Express, passing for 799 yards, 4 touchdowns, 2 interceptions, and had a 64% completion rating.